RecloudTech/recloud-wiki/docs/gml-launcher/system-requirements.md

 * Ubuntu 16.04+
 * Fedora 30+

-Лаунчер стабильно работает на большинстве Linux-дистрибутивов, если они поддерживают .NET SDK и имеют возможности X11 или framebuffer. Официально поддерживаются Debian 9+, Ubuntu 16.04+ и Fedora 30+, но многие другие дистрибутивы также успешно запускают приложения на базе Avalonia. Мы активно работаем над расширением совместимости с Linux.
+The launcher works stably on most Linux distributions that support .NET SDK and have X11 or framebuffer capabilities.
+Officially supported distributions are Debian 9+, Ubuntu 16.04+, and Fedora 30+, but many other distributions also successfully run Avalonia-based applications.
+We are actively working to expand Linux compatibility.

-Также поддерживаются дистрибутивы WSL 2, однако зависимости `libice6`, `libsm6` и `libfontconfig1` должны быть установлены вручную.
+WSL 2 distributions are also supported; however, the dependencies `libice6`, `libsm6`, and `libfontconfig1` must be installed manually.